 The App calculates KPI´s for the project portfolio, such as recourse utilization, project portfolio turnover rate and delivery precision.
 The KPI´s give an extra dimension to what is visually displayed in the pulse rooms.

 All projects will report weekly just before the portfolio pulse meeting.
 The management team will have presentations of real-time data at their pulse meeting.
 The App will show if something is amiss.
-The managers are able to act on what they see, although they are not on the same continent as the projects or the pulse room.
+The managers are able to act on what they see, although they are not on the same continent as the projects or the pulse room, having Pulse room in your hand.